mieweb/datavis-glide/doc/source.rst

 Conversion
 ==========

-The data source can be passed an array of functions which can process the data however they like.
+After retrieving the data, it can be converted by user-specified functions.
+These are allowed to completely change the data and the type information.
+There are two ways to specify conversion
+functions: (1) across all fields, and (2) on a per-field basis.

+To specify some conversion functions that will run for all fields, you can simply provide an array of conversion functions.
 For each row, for each cell within that row, the data source goes through the list of conversion functions.
 You don't want to do too much work in these functions, because they're going to get called a lot.

 **Example**

-.. todo:: Update conversion function example!

 .. code-block:: javascript